-If you’re looking to invest in a bass pedal, make sure you speak to one of our experts at Art of Guitar who will go through the various types of pedals to help you find the perfect one.
-To get you started we have come up with a selection of bass pedals.
-Remember, they are available to buy on the Art of Guitar online shop or pop into one of our stores in Dubai.
+If you're interested in investing in a bass pedal, speak to one of our experts at Art of Guitar, who will guide you through the various types of pedals to help you find the perfect one.
+To get you started, we have a selection of bass pedals available to purchase through our online shop or in-person at one of our stores in Dubai.